 What is the Ski Industry doing to be sustainable?

-There are a number of organisations and initiatives within the ski industry who are working hard to preserve our natural environment and promote eco friendly skiing.
+There are a number of organisations and initiatives within the ski industry that are working hard to preserve our natural environment and promote eco-friendly skiing.

 One Tree at a Time